-- The amounts presented for each fiscal year were determined as of the measurement date of 6/30 of the year prior to the fiscal year presented. - The amount used to calculate this figure was based on the Plan's covered payroll as of the measurement date.
+\ The amounts presented for each fiscal year were determined as of the measurement date of 6/30 of the year prior to the fiscal year presented.
 This schedule is presented to illustrate the requirement to show information for 10 years.
 However, until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.